 Siegal Lifelong Learning Program at Case Western Reserve University

-“As a Jewish person with nearly three decades of sobriety and a clinical practice in which I’ve treated many alcoholics, addicts, and their families, I clearly see the need for JAAN.
-Addiction is now an epidemic in our country causing pain and lost lives within every ethnic group, including Jews.
+“As a Jewish person with over three decades of sobriety and a clinical practice in which I’ve treated many alcoholics, addicts, and their families, I clearly see the need for JAAN.
+Addiction is now an epidemic in our country causing pain and lost lives within every group, including Jews.
 I am certain that Marla Kaufman’s passion and skills will continue to carry this vision forward.”

 — Evan Fewsmith, Psy.D.